mathworks-ref-arch/matlab-web-app-server-on-azure/releases/R2023b/README.md

 **Note**: `Network Drive (W:)` is mapped to: `\\appstorage<uniqueID>.file.core.windows.net\webapps`.

 ### Linux Virtual Machine
-1. Remotely connect to the server VM.
+1. Obtain the public IP address of the server VM.
 For details, see [How do I remotely connect to the server virtual machine?](#how-do-i-remotely-connect-to-the-server-virtual-machine).
-1. Copy your app to the folder `/mnt/webapps/apps` using scp with the command format `scp <path/to/webapp> <username>@<virtualMachineIP>:/mnt/webapps/apps`.
+1. From a local command shell, copy your app to the server VM in the folder `/mnt/webapps/apps` using SCP with the command format `scp <local/path/to/webapp> <username>@<virtualMachineIP>:/mnt/webapps/apps`.
+Authenticate using the username and password you specified in the [Configure Cloud Resources](#step-2-configure-cloud-resources) step of the deployment process.
-For example: `scp ./mywebapp.ctf webappadmin@192.168.1.1:/mnt/webapps/apps`
+For example: `scp ./mywebapp.ctf webappadmin@192.168.1.1:/mnt/webapps/apps`.

 # View Log Files
 1. Select the `appstorage<uniqueID>` storage account resource from the resource group where MATLAB Web App Server was deployed.